AInsights Entry for (Z)-jasmone (CAS: 488-10-8)

 4. Use in Flavors

-In flavor applications, (Z)-jasmone is used to impart floral and green notes, particularly in tea, fruit, and floral flavor profiles.
-It serves as a modifier, enhancing the authenticity and depth of the flavor.
-Typical use levels in finished food or beverages range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering floral notes.
-The compound is stable under typical processing conditions but may degrade under extreme heat or acidic environments.
+In flavor applications, (Z)-jasmone is used to impart a floral and fresh note, particularly in fruit and floral flavor profiles.
+It is commonly found in products like teas, candies, and beverages.
+Typical use levels range from 0.1 to 5 ppm in finished products, with higher concentrations potentially leading to overpowering floral notes.
+It is relatively stable under acidic conditions but may degrade under high heat or oxidative environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature